Crufts

-Crufts is an international dog show held annually in the United Kingdom, held since 1891, and organised by The Kennel Club.
+Crufts is an international dog show held annually in the United Kingdom, held since 1891, and organised by the Royal Kennel Club (formerly known as The Kennel Club).
 It is the largest show of its kind in the world.

 Crufts is primarily a championship conformation show for dogs, and includes a large trade show of mainly dog-related goods and services, as well as competitions in dog agility, obedience, flyball and heelwork to music.
 Winner of the annual Friends for Life competition which celebrates unsung canine heroes is also announced, and Crufts also hosts the final of Scruffts, a crossbreed competition.
 It is held over four days (Thursday to Sunday) in early March at the National Exhibition Centre (NEC) in Solihull, England.

 Crufts comprises a number of separate competitions.
 The main competition is for the Best in Show award, which is hotly contested by dogs and their owners from throughout the world.

-The Kennel Club was criticised on the BBC programme Pedigree Dogs Exposed for allowing breed standards, judging standards and breeding practices which are said to compromise the health of purebred dogs.
+The BBC programme Pedigree Dogs Exposed accused the club of allowing breed standards, judging standards and breeding practices to compromise the health of purebred dogs.
 The programme led various sponsors to withdraw.
-The BBC dropped Crufts 2009 from their coverage after being unable to agree to terms with The Kennel Club, with Channel 4 broadcasting the event since 2010.
+The BBC dropped Crufts 2009 from their coverage after being unable to agree to terms with the club, with Channel 4 broadcasting the event since 2010.